sy-112/sy-112/README.md

 - 🌱 I’m currently learning app development.
 - 📫 How to reach me: sbak266@naver.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I like to
+- ⚡ Fun fact: I also like finance and I like to read.
--->